cal-itp/data-infra/_sources/analytics_tools/github_setup.md

 (cloning-a-repository)=
 ### Cloning a Repository
 1. Navigate to the GitHub repository to clone.
 We'll work our way through the `data-analyses` [repo here](https://github.com/cal-itp/data-analyses).
 Click on the green `Code` button, select "SSH" and copy the URL.
+   1. You may be prompted to accept GitHub key's fingerprint if you are cloning a repository for the first time.
-1. Clone the Git repo: `git clone git@github.com:cal-itp/data-analyses.git`
+2. Clone the Git repo: `git clone git@github.com:cal-itp/data-analyses.git`
-1. Double check  with `ls` to list and see that the remote repo was successfully cloned into your "local" (cloud-based) filesystem.
+3. Double check  with `ls` to list and see that the remote repo was successfully cloned into your "local" (cloud-based) filesystem.
-1. Change into the `data-analyses` directory: `cd data-analyses`
+4. Change into the `data-analyses` directory: `cd data-analyses`
-1. Pull from the `main` branch and sync your remote and local repos: `git pull origin main`
+5. Pull from the `main` branch and sync your remote and local repos: `git pull origin main`